 ILLUS – Walking with my eyes wide open through the Ape Caves with my kids.

-• If we follow the devil’s way, we will get off course, we will miss the mark, and suffer the consequences; the loss of a valuable day.
+- But if we follow the devil’s way, we will get off course, we will miss the mark, and suffer the consequences; the loss of a valuable day.

 ILLUS – A truck driver’s response to my greeting.